 You can also purchase saldo online at Recharge.com (some fees apply).

 Coverage and Data Speeds

 I am using Kolbi on an LTE and HSPA+ compatible phone.
 While H+ is commonly seen at the top of the screen, speeds have been underwhelming.
 I’ve run multiple speed tests in beach towns, as well as in the capital city of San Jose.

 The download speeds in the capital were more than double those at the beach, but when they top out under 2Mbps it’s really not worth bragging about.

 That said, the speed is enough to perform the basics and I do receive consistent, persistent connections.
 It’s just slower than I’m used to after coming from Guatemala.

-It’s worth noting that all three providers advertise LTE capabilities with speeds as high as 15 Mbps (Kolbi) but only if you subscribe to a monthly plan (i.e. these speeds are not available on pre-paid plans).
+It’s worth noting that all three providers advertise LTE capabilities with speeds as high as 20 Mbps (Kolbi), but whether you actually see those speeds is another question entirely.

 Check out our guides to buying SIM cards in many other countries here.